 His new film, Trip The Light, premiered a few weeks ago at the London Surf Film Festival and features a winters worth of chasing waves around the British Isles.
 Filmed over a series of strike missions and sessions at home around Cornwall, for Oli the film was about showing both the variety and quality of the high performance waves on offer as well as the beauty and intrigue of the regions in which they break.

-The film was directed by Oli himself and filmed on a RED, by a variety of filmers, both up and coming and established and including celebrated UK surf film makers Tim Boydell and Mikey Corker.
+The film was directed by Oli himself and filmed on a RED, by a variety of filmers, both up and coming and established, including celebrated UK surf film makers Tim Boydell and Mikey Corker.